 The County Council's Making the Most of your Money budget consultation (2024-2026) sought residents' and stakeholders' views on strategic options for funding the Authority's budget gap.
-These proposals were considered as part of that consultation Has any pre-consultation engagement been carried out?
+These proposals were considered as part of that consultation

 Describe the consultation or engagement you have performed or are intending to perform.